modxcms/fred/docs/develop/themes.md

 Congratulations, you just added your first Element to a page using Fred!

 Select the placeholder “Hello, world.” text and start typing to edit its content.
-When hovering over an Element, you’ll see an additional toolbar that lets you duplicate, delete, or move the element on your page.
+When hovering over an Element, you’ll see an additional toolbar that lets you duplicate, delete, or move the Element on your page.
 When you’re happy with the new page title, click the green checkbox button to save.

-Let’s create another element for a single paragraph:
+Let’s create another Element for a single paragraph:

-1. Create an Element under same category with the name `Basic Paragraph`, `https://placehold.it/300x150&text=Paragraph` for the image, and `<p contenteditable="true" data-fred-name="paragraph">Your content goes here.</p>` for the markup
+1. Create an Element under same category with the name `Basic Paragraph`, `https://placehold.it/300x150&text=Paragraph` for the image, and `<p data-fred-name="paragraph">Your content goes here.</p>` for the markup
 2. Save this in the Manager
 3. From the front-end, reload the page
 4. Drag this new Element beneath the previously created title, and drop it in place